 Share-based compensation expense relates to stock options, restricted stock units or other equity-based grants.
-The fair market value of stock options is determined at the grant date using an option pricing model based on the closing price of the Company's common stock on that date.
+The fair market value of stock options is determined at the grant date using the Black-Scholes option pricing model based on the date the grant is issued.
 The fair market value of restricted stock units or other equity-based grants are also determined at the grant date, based on the closing price of the Company's common stock on that date.
 The value of the awards that are ultimately expected to vest is recognized, net of forfeitures, as an expense on a straight-line basis over the employee's requisite service period.
+The Company uses the lattice model with a Monte Carlo simulation to value the grants of market stock units ("MSUs").
+This valuation methodology utilizes several key assumptions, including the average closing stock price on the grant date, expected volatility of the Company's stock price, risk-free rates of return and expected dividend yield.